Where performance counts!

 • Orthopedic Foundation for Animals (OFA)

-The original registry for hips and elbows, now also certifies thyroids and a collection of other disorders.
-Three veterinary radiologists evaluate each set of films.
+The original registry for hips and elbows, now also certifies elbows, thyroids, eyes and a large collection of other disorders.
+Three veterinary radiologists evaluate each set of hip and elbow films.

-LIMITATION: The OFA hip positioning is based on older human positions and some researchers and veterinarians think it can hide subluxation.
+LIMITATION: The OFA hip positioning is based on older human positions and there is evidence that it can hide subluxation.

 • PennHip